petemihaylov/practice-dotnet/DataStructures/README.md

 ### Doubly Linked list

 > It is a type of linked list in which **each node** apart from storing its data **has two references**.

+### Stack

+> It is basic data structure that can be logically thought of as a linear structure represented by a real physical stack or pile.
+> It is a structure where insertion and deletion of items takes place at one end called top of the stack.